CRE Due Diligence Playbook: Sophisticated Shops

 At what deal size does this playbook make economic sense?

-How does this playbook compare to what institutional bank lenders run?
+How does this compare to institutional bank lender DD?

-How do you handle off-market deals without a full data room?
+How do you handle thin off-market data rooms?